work-examples/key-value-web-server-lock-free/README.md

 Database file example:
 [database.example.json](database.example.json)

-Client application is run this way.
+Client application is run the following way.
 It needs python3 and has no external dependencies.
-CI is also preparing `Client.exe` executable which is a compiled version of `client.py` with Python inside.
+CI is also preparing `Client.exe` executable which is a compiled version of `client.py` with Python interpreter inside.

 ```bash
 python3 client.py